Counting quintic fields with genus number one: Counting quintic fields with specified local completions

-\end{theorem} The function $m(p)$ appearing above is the total mass of all quintic \'etale extensions of $\Q_p$.
-Indeed, Bhargava (see~\cite{bhargava.mass}) proves a generalization of Serre's mass formula (see~\cite{serre}) which, specialized to the quintic case, yields
+which is the total mass of all quintic \'etale extensions of $\Q_p$.
+Indeed, Bhargava (see Theorem~1.1 of~\cite{bhargava.mass}) proves a generalization of Serre's mass formula (Th\'eor\`eme 2 of~\cite{serre}) which, specialized to the quintic case, yields

 For the condition that $p$ not totally ramify, i.e.,

 we have